Viktor Yanukovych: Relations with Russia

 On 3 June 2010, the Ukrainian parliament excluded, in a bill written by Yanukovych, with 226 votes, Ukrainian membership of any military bloc, but allowed for co-operation with military alliances such as NATO.
 A day later Yanukovych stated that the recognition of the independence of Abkhazia, South Ossetia and Kosovo violates international law, "I have never recognized Abkhazia, South Ossetia or Kosovo's independence.
 This is a violation of international law".

 In May 2011 Ukraine's foreign ministry called its Russian counterpart to tone down "anti-Ukrainian hysteria" in the Russian media and blamed some Russian politicians of attempting to "divide peoples".
 In June 2011 a "minor clash" emerged between Ukrainian and Russian PACE deputies in Strasbourg after the latter sponsored a resolution blaming Ukraine and four other European countries of "Neo-Nazism" and "right-wing radicalism".
 Both members of the Ukrainian opposition and MPs from the governing Party of Regions spoke against the document.

 European integration

-Before his election Yanukovych stated that he wanted to create a free trade zone and visa regime with the EU as soon as possible.
+Before his election Yanukovych stated that he wanted to create a free trade zone and visa-free regime with the EU as soon as possible.
 On 22 November 2010, the European Council and Ukraine announced "an action plan for Ukraine toward the establishment of a visa-free regime for short-stay travel".
 In May 2011, Yanukovych stated that he would strive for Ukraine to join the EU.
 Yanukovych's stance towards integration with the EU, according to The Economist, led him to be "seen in Moscow as a traitor", a reversal of the 2004 presidential election where Moscow openly supported Yanukovych.